 The Gateway Center is the Allentown Rescue Mission’s walk-in emergency shelter.
-When a man is welcomed into the Gateway Center, he is provided with a case manager who explains to him that the Gateway Center is a temporary solution to his homelessness, and works with his case manager to create a plan to end his homelessness.
+When a man is welcomed into the Gateway Center, he is provided a case manager who explains to him that the Gateway Center is a temporary solution to his homelessness.
+The Gateway Center guest and Case Manager work together to create a plan to end his homelessness.
 When the plan is agreed upon, he is given a ten day stay.
 After the ten days, an evaluation is completed to determine if the plan is working, and to ensure that the man is following the progression plan agreed upon, and discuss next steps.
 At this point, the man can stay for up to thirty days.

 What are the qualifications needed for a man to enter into the Mission’s Christian Living Program?

 The first qualification is being a resident of our Emergency Shelter.
 Men in our shelter will be identified and qualified by our Shelter Manager prior to entering the Christian Living Program.
 Many times, I am asked if a man wanting to enter the Christian Living Program must be a Christian.
 The answer is NO. We accept men of all faiths, or even if the candidate has no faith, he may enter the Christian Living Program.
 The main qualification, our staff is looking for in one of our Gateway Center guests, is the realization that there needs to be change in their lives.
 Many, in the homeless population, have been doing the same things over and over again through the years, expecting different results.
-When a man, in our Gateway Center (emergency shelter), comes to the realization that he needs to change his life to move forward, he is ready for CLP.
+When a man, in our Gateway Center (emergency shelter), comes to the realization that he needs to change his life to move forward, he is ready for the Christian Living Program.